patr0nus/Fragaria/README.md

 You can specify a custom `warningLevel` to change the icon shown for the syntax error and its priority in case multiple syntax errors are assigned to the same line.
-To define custom priorities and icons you can subclass `SMLSyntaxError` and use the subclass.
+To define custom priorities and icons you can subclass `MGSSyntaxError` and use the subclass.

 ### Using the new preference panels